-When it comes to purchasing the generator, people often get confused over the difference between generator and inverter generators and which one is the right choice.
+When it comes to purchasing a generator, people often get confused over the difference between generator and inverter generators and which one is the right choice.
 They often don’t understand the difference and believe them to be identical.
 Generators use the mechanical alternator to produce alternating electrical power but do not store it, whereas inverters convert DC to AC.

 Both generator and inverter generator has different uses and unique advantages and disadvantages.
 Before you decide to purchase one for yourself, you must read this article to understand their working principles, basic differences, usage, and pros and cons.